 And even though airplane bathrooms are cleaned when the aircraft lands, that doesn't mean they can't get gross en route to your final destination.
 "Depending upon the carrier, you could be sharing your facility with 50 others," says Brett Manders, an international airline pilot and author of the book Behind the Flight Deck Door: Insider Knowledge About Everything You've Ever Wanted to Ask a Pilot.
 "If it's a long flight, that adds up to a great many visits to a cramped little space."
 As Manders points out, it only takes a little turbulence to throw off someone's aim or cause splash water from the sink.
 If you can, wait to use the bathroom on steady ground.

-After testing approximately 100 airplanes across many airlines, Dimer UVC Innovations determined that "the dirtiest place on an airplane is the aisle seat seatback top," noted Elliot Kreitenberg, an expert in infection prevention in aviation, and the co-founder and president of Dimer.
+After testing approximately 100 planes across many airlines, Dimer UVC Innovations determined that "the dirtiest place on an airplane is the [top of the] aisle seat," noted Elliot Kreitenberg, an expert in infection prevention in aviation, and the co-founder and president of Dimer.
 "Nearly every passenger and crew member touches that surface as they walk through the plane."